CubeSmart (NYSE:CUBE) Issues Q4 2021 Earnings Guidance

-CubeSmart (NYSE:CUBE) last posted its quarterly earnings results on Thursday, November 4th.
-The real estate investment trust reported $0.43 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.53 by ($0.10).
+CubeSmart (NYSE:CUBE) last announced its earnings results on Thursday, November 4th.
+The real estate investment trust reported $0.43 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.53 by ($0.10).
+The company had revenue of $212.56 million for the quarter, compared to the consensus estimate of $206.64 million.
 CubeSmart had a return on equity of 11.73% and a net margin of 28.28%.
-The business had revenue of $212.56 million during the quarter, compared to analysts’ expectations of $206.64 million.
-During the same quarter in the prior year, the firm earned $0.44 EPS.
-The firm’s revenue for the quarter was up 23.2% compared to the same quarter last year.
-As a group, analysts anticipate that CubeSmart will post 2.11 earnings per share for the current year.
+The firm’s revenue for the quarter was up 23.2% on a year-over-year basis.
+During the same period in the prior year, the business earned $0.44 earnings per share.
+Equities analysts anticipate that CubeSmart will post 2.11 earnings per share for the current fiscal year.

-Several research analysts have recently weighed in on CUBE shares.
-Truist boosted their price target on CubeSmart from $48.00 to $53.00 and gave the stock a hold rating in a research note on Monday, August 16th.
+Several brokerages recently issued reports on CUBE.
+Berenberg Bank began coverage on CubeSmart in a research report on Thursday, October 7th.
+They set a hold rating and a $52.00 target price for the company.
+Truist Securities raised their target price on CubeSmart from $48.00 to $53.00 and gave the stock a hold rating in a research report on Monday, August 16th.
+Raymond James raised CubeSmart from an underperform rating to a market perform rating in a research report on Tuesday, August 10th.
+Truist raised their target price on CubeSmart from $48.00 to $53.00 and gave the stock a hold rating in a research report on Monday, August 16th.
 They noted that the move was a valuation call.
-Zacks Investment Research upgraded CubeSmart from a hold rating to a buy rating and set a $56.00 price target for the company in a research note on Thursday, August 5th.
-BMO Capital Markets reiterated a buy rating on shares of CubeSmart in a research report on Friday, November 5th.
-Raymond James upgraded CubeSmart from an underperform rating to a market perform rating in a research report on Tuesday, August 10th.
-Finally, Berenberg Bank initiated coverage on CubeSmart in a research report on Thursday, October 7th.
-They set a hold rating and a $52.00 price objective for the company.
-One research analyst has rated the stock with a sell rating, six have issued a hold rating and two have given a buy rating to the stock.
-According to MarketBeat, CubeSmart currently has an average rating of Hold and an average price target of $49.50.
+Finally, Zacks Investment Research raised CubeSmart from a hold rating to a buy rating and set a $56.00 price objective for the company in a research report on Thursday, August 5th.
+One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and two have assigned a buy rating to the company.
+According to data from MarketBeat, the company has an average rating of Hold and an average price target of $49.50.

 CubeSmart operates as a self-managed and self-administered real estate investment trust with its operations conducted solely through CubeSmart LP and its subsidiaries.
 It owns, operates, develops, manages, and acquires self-storage properties.
 The company was founded in July 2004 and is headquartered in Malvern, PA.